 The compute autoscales down to zero nodes when it isn't used.
 Dedicated VMs are created to run your jobs as needed.

-To create a persistent Azure Machine Learning Compute resource in Python, specify the size and max_instances properties.
+To create a persistent Azure Machine Learning Compute resource in Python, specify the vm_size and max_nodes properties.
 Azure Machine Learning then uses smart defaults for the other properties.

-- size*: The VM family of the nodes created by Azure Machine Learning Compute.
+- vm_size: The VM family of the nodes created by Azure Machine Learning Compute.

-- *max_instances: The max number of nodes to autoscale up to when you run a job on Azure Machine Learning Compute.
+- max_nodes: The max number of nodes to autoscale up to when you run a job on Azure Machine Learning Compute.